Best Final Expense Agent Website Examples: What Actually Converts

 - Proof sits next to the ask.
 A license number, a years-in-business line, and one honest testimonial placeholder go beside the form, not three scrolls down.

 - One path, no dead ends.
-The best sites strip the nav down.
+The best examples strip the nav down.
 A senior shouldn’t be able to wander into a five-page “our philosophy” essay.
 Every link points toward the call.

 - The thank-you page does work.
 After submit, it confirms a callback window and, ideally, offers an instant calendar slot.
 Dead-end “thanks!” pages waste the highest-intent moment you’ll ever get.